-- To avoid needless delays, always use this Notice of Intent form when sending your notice of intent.
+- To avoid needless delays, always check this page for the latest updates to the Notice of Intent sending your notice.

 - Please DO NOT send a Notice of Intent to DNPE for the present school year if the only students to be enrolled in your home school: (a) are currently under age 7 and will not turn age 7 in the present/current school year, or (b) are currently 18 years of age or older.

-- Please send your Notice of Intent a month in advance of your home school's initial opening date.
-If any of your children will turn age 7 before this coming June 1, please send your Notice of Intent at least 30 days before the child's 7th birthday.
-One Notice of Intent per school, please -- not per student.
+- Please send your Notice of Intent five days prior of your home school's initial opening date.
+If any of your children will turn age 7 before this coming June 1, please send your Notice of Intent at least 5 days before the child's 7th birthday.
+One Notice per school, please -- not per student.

-- No Notices of Intent are accepted in June.
+- No Notices of Intent are accepted in May and June.
 If your home school will operate only during the summer months, DO NOT send a Notice of Intent to DNPE.